Skip to main content

 • Uint<128> max: 340,282,366,920,938,463,463,374,607,431,768,211,455

-Always check against the appropriate maximum for your type.
+Always check against the appropriate maximum for your target type before casting back.

 What’s Next